Moderates, conservatives & liberals working for immigration numbers that serve America's finest goals

 Five Million Participants

-Based in Washington D.C. and Arlington, Virginia, NumbersUSA Action is the nation's largest grassroots immigration-reduction organization with more than four million participants in all 435 congressional districts.
-Members act to persuade public officials to support immigration policies that protect all Americans—especially the most vulnerable and including the foreign-born—from losing wages, taxes, individual freedoms, quality of life, and access to nature due to excessive immigration numbers that indiscriminately enlarge the U.S. population, the laborforce and government costs.
+Based in Washington D.C. and Arlington, Virginia, NumbersUSA Action is the nation's largest grassroots immigration-reduction organization with more than five million participants in all 435 congressional districts.
+Members act to persuade public officials to support immigration policies that protect all Americans—especially the most vulnerable and including the foreign-born—from losing wages, individual freedoms, quality of life, and access to nature due to excessive immigration numbers that indiscriminately enlarge the U.S. population, the laborforce and government costs.

 Founded In Response To Two National Commissions

 In December of 1996, www.NumbersUSA.com began promoting the immigration recommendations of two distinguished commissions.

 - Economic fairness to vulnerable Americans was a key concern of the bi-partisan, congressional/presidential U.S. Commission on Immigration Reform.
 It was chaired by civil-rights icon Barbara Jordan in the last act of a rich career of public service.
 It urged that annual legal immigration numbers be cut to around a half-million, compared to current totals of more than one million a year.
 And it called for policy changes—especially mandatory workplace verification—to eliminate most illegal immigration.

 - A high quality of life and environment for future generations was the concern of President Clinton's Task Force on Population and Consumption which suggested even deeper cuts in annual immigration admissions.
 Armed with Census Bureau projections that immigration policies were set to add hundreds of millions to the U.S. population over the next century, the Task Force concluded that the country's environmental goals could not be met without reducing immigration to a level that would allow for a stabilizing U.S. population.

 NumbersUSA mirrors the pro-immigrant attitude of the commissions that immigrants who are given permanent residency should be allowed to integrate fully into all aspects of our society.
 We oppose nativism in the law and private actions; Americans should be treated equally regardless of where they were born.
 Neither race nor ethnicity should be factors in setting or debating immigration policies.